rzhangbq/paperswithcode-rebuilt/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

+### Development Guidelines
+- Follow TypeScript best practices
+- Use Tailwind CSS for styling
+- Ensure responsive design for mobile devices
+- Add tests for new functionality
+- Update documentation for new features

 ## 📝 License

 This project is licensed under the MIT License - see the LICENSE file for details.